Luis Robert Preview, Player Props: White Sox vs. Orioles

 Luis Robert At The Plate

-- In 25.8% of his games this season, he has hit a home run, and 6.6% of his trips to the dish.
+- He has hit a home run in 25.6% of his games this season, and 6.5% of his chances at the plate.

-- Robert has driven in a run in 46 games this year (37.1%), including 16 games with more than one RBI (12.9%).
+- Robert has driven in a run in 46 games this season (36.8%), including 16 games with more than one RBI (12.8%).
 He has also driven home three or more of his team's runs in five contests.

-- He has scored in 62 of 124 games this year, and more than once 16 times.
+- He has scored in 49.6% of his games this year, with two or more runs scored in 12.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.